Wayeet/minimax_algorithm/README.md

 Buuuuuut not in our lifetime:

-Tic-Tac-Toe has 255168 possible ways
+Tic-Tac-Toe has 255168 possible ways.
-Chess has so many, that it can't be calculated with our methods and is currently discribed as the Shannon number (https://en.wikipedia.org/wiki/Shannon_number)
+Chess has that many, that it can't be calculated with our methods and is currently discribed as the Shannon number (https://en.wikipedia.org/wiki/Shannon_number)

 1	 20
 2	 400